PrincetonUniversity/gpudash/README.md

 ## Troubleshooting

 The two most commons problems are (1) setting the correct paths throughout the procedure and (2) installing the Python `blessed` package.
-You also need to specify the nodes to be displayed by `gpudash`.

 ## Getting Help

-Please post an issue on this repo.
-Extensions to the code are welcome.
+Please post an issue to this repo.
+Extensions to the code are welcome via pull requests.